Halibut205/Halibut_Clock/sfx/README.md

 Default audio files are included for demonstration purposes.
 For commercial use, please ensure you have proper licensing for any audio files you use.

-## Định dạng được hỗ trợ:
+## Supported Formats:
-- MP3 (đang dùng)
+- MP3 (currently used)
 - WAV
 - OGG

-## Ghi chú:
+## Notes:
-- Ứng dụng sẽ hoạt động bình thường nếu thiếu file âm thanh
+- Application will work normally if audio files are missing
-- Whitenoise giúp tập trung và che tiếng ồn xung quanh
+- White noise helps with focus and masks background noise